TABmk/nginx-certbot/README.md

+> 🔮 Updated with fixed docker compose command, return 200 on / http location and init script will auto-replace domain in config 🔮

 # Boilerplate for nginx with Let’s Encrypt on docker-compose

 > This repository is accompanied by a [step-by-step guide on how to